ibm-cloud-docs/account/trustedprofile-update.md

 ## Updating trusted profiles by using the API
 {: #updating-tp-api}
 {: api}

+For more information, see the [IAM Identity Services API](/apidocs/iam-identity-token-api).

 ### Updating the name or description
 {: update-tp-desc-api}